Rose Marie Toussaint: Professional career

-Toussaint is now the only practicing Black woman liver transplant surgeon in the United States.
-Toussaint is highly regarded by her co-workers.
-She is a well practiced liver surgeon, shown here by her accomplishments.
-She is even commended by Dr. Clive Callender, the Howard University Medical Center Director.
-She is highly regarded as a "seven-day-a-week professional," and often visits patients in-between.
+Toussaint was commended by Dr. Clive Callender, the Howard University Medical Center Director.

 Organ Donation / Transplantation

-Toussaint very quickly became a strong advocate for those who donate organs.
-Her patients often weren't able to kept alive long enough to see a liver or kidney transplant.
-She speaks on this sad reality of the shortage of donators...
+Toussaint became an advocate for those who donate organs.
+Her patients often weren't able to be kept alive long enough to see a liver or kidney transplant.
 "Twelve patients die [nationwide] every day waiting for an organ," said Toussaint, who lives in North Laurel with her husband, Michael.
 "This is not acceptable.
-I want to do something to change this.".
-After some consideration she decided to found the National Transplant Foundation to increase overall donation size.
+I want to do something to change this."
+She founded the National Transplant Foundation in an effort to increase overall donation size.